Car Insurance Policy Review Checklist: How to Audit Your Coverage

 When to Drop Collision and Comprehensive on an Older Car

 Full coverage makes sense for newer, higher-value vehicles — but at some point, you may be paying more in premiums than you'd ever collect in a claim.
-Use the 10% rule: if your annual collision and comprehensive premiums exceed 10% of your car's actual cash value (ACV), it's time to consider dropping them.
+Use the 10% rule: if your annual collision and comprehensive premiums exceed 10% of your car's actual cash value (ACV), it's worth considering dropping them.

-For guidance specific to your situation, see our guide on dropping full coverage on older vehicles and our collision coverage breakdown.
+For guidance specific to your situation, see our guide on dropping full coverage on older vehicles and our guide on when a coverage downgrade makes sense.

 Factor Keep Full Coverage Consider Dropping